Gayathri-Lakshmi/AP19110020129-Android-Internsip-/README.md

 Task6 is the Project RegistrationForm

-Task 7 is the Project COntext Menu
+Task 7 is the Project Context Menu

 Task 8 is the Project Options Menu